Ronatos/Salty-Elder-Combat/README.md

 For example, if I were using a katana at the beginning of the game, I would not know any fighting styles, but still be able to use the katana to some limited effectiveness.
 Once I find a trainer that will teach me a particular style, I will have unlocked that fighting style to be used with all weapons; however, my proficiency with that style will then be tied to the weapon I am using.
 Twenty years down the road, I may have levelled up in Form I using the katana a great deal.. but if it's my first time using an axe with a shield, I will be starting at level 1 in Form 1 with the axe and shield.
 I may be high levelled in general and know a fighting style, but with the axe & shield, my technique could really use some work.

+If you are not using a fighting style, strength and reflexes are the main advantages that come in to play.

 I'm taking a lot of inspiration from Star Wars lightsaber styles. https://starwars.fandom.com/wiki/Lightsaber_combat/Legends

 1. **Form I: Shii-Cho**